 With natural gas expected to remain high, earnings expectations for Tourmaline are also likely to be strong.
-The company is expected to post earnings per share of nearly $12 per share in 2023 and 2024.
+The company is expected to post earnings per share of nearly $11 in 2023 and 2024.

 At the time of writing, this puts the company at a mid-single-digit forward price-to-earnings ratio and a low double-digit price-to-free cash flow ratio.

-Considering the company is virtually debt free, with long-term debt of $450M on revenue of nearly $8B, it should be in a strong position to continue raising the dividend and possibly even giving out special dividends to shareholders.
+Considering the company is virtually debt free, with long-term debt of $450M on revenue of nearly $8B, it should be in a solid position to continue raising the dividend and even giving out special dividends to shareholders.

 Obviously, with commodities, the overall trajectory of these companies can vary wildly because of fluctuating earnings.
-However, a lot of it seems to be priced in already.
+However, a lot of it is priced in already.